 Limbaugh’s student-athletes have evolved into some of the SEC’s best.
-He has coached 19 All-SEC selections, three SEC Players of the Year (Will Gordon in 2019, Theo Humphrey in 2018, Hunter Stewart in 2015) and one SEC Freshman of the Year (John Augenstein in 2017).
+He has coached 22 All-SEC selections, four SEC Players of the Year (John Augenstein in 2020, Will Gordon in 2019, Theo Humphrey in 2018, Hunter Stewart in 2015) and one SEC Freshman of the Year (John Augenstein in 2017).
 Prior to his arrival, Vanderbilt boasted only 10 All-SEC players in the entire history of the program.
 In 2015, Limbaugh became a finalist for the Dave Williams National Coach of the Year.
 One year later he was named the 2016 GCAA Southeast Region Coach of the Year, and in 2017, he garnered the program’s first GCAA National Coach of the Year (Dave Williams Award) and the SEC Coach of the Year, while also winning another GCAA Southeast Region Coach of the Year.
 In 2018, he was selected as a co-Head Coach of the 2019 United States Palmer Cup Team, where a record-tying three Commodores were named to the team (John Augenstein, Will Gordon, Patrick Martin), and in the spring of 2019, he added his second SEC Coach of the Year honor.
+He was also named the GCAA Southeast Region Coach of the Year in the coronavirus-shortened 2019-20 campaign.

-The 2019-20 season, which was cut short in March of 2020 due to COVID-19 concerns, featured senior John Augenstein, one of the nation’s top collegiate players, and was on pace to once again contend for the sport’s highest honors, both as a team and individually.
+The 2019-20 season, which was cut short in March of 2020 due to COVID-19 concerns, featured senior John Augenstein, a first-team All-America and the SEC Player of the Year.
+Augenstein finished the season second overall in the Golfstat.com rankings and finished as a finalist for the Haskins Award and the Hogan Award.
 Vanderbilt claimed one team title, the Desert Mountain Intercollegiate, by 24 strokes, and Augenstein won the individual championship after leading wire-to-wire.
 After competing in the Carmel Cup to begin the season without Augenstein because of his commitment to the Walker Cup, Vanderbilt finished in the top five in their last seven tournaments of the season.

 The 2018-19 Commodores featured the best regular-season stroke-average season in Vanderbilt history from Will Gordon and three team tournament titles (Tavistock Collegiate Championship, Florida Gators Invitational, Mason Rudolph Championship) and two individual championships.
 Vanderbilt was selected as the number one seed for a NCAA Regional for the third consecutive season and the fourth time in five years when they were named the number one seed in the Athens, Georgia regional.
 They finished the Athens Regional with a third-place finish and their sixth consecutive trip to the NCAA Championships.
 In Fayetteville, Arkansas at the NCAA Championships, the Commodores finished second in stroke play and made the Final Four for the second time in his tenure in match play.
 After the season concluded, Limbaugh also served as a United States Co-Head Coach at the 2019 Palmer Cup in Little Rock, Arkansas.